Yatish0/neocortexapi_Team_PY/source/NeoCortexUtils/docs/SDR-to-Bitmap.md

   - Bitmaps
   - Heatmaps

+Other than the representations, we will show you comparisons of different inputs by using overlap and instersection functions to see how different sdrs are similar or distinct semantically.

+The functions which are used for the SDR representation are listed:

+- `NeoCortexApi.Helpers.StringifyVector`
+- `NeoCortexUtils.DrawBitmap()`
+- `DrawHeatmaps`

 ## SDR to Bitmap Visualization

 While SDRs are powerful, they can be hard to interpret in raw binary form.
 That's why bitmap visualization is used: